jayrambhia/jayrambhia.github.com/_posts/2015-03-01-ormlite-demo.markdown

 layout: post
 slug: ormlite-demo
 title: ORMLite with Android
+description: ORMLite is one of the easiest ORMs for SQLite on Android.
+ORMLite from GreenDAO makes it easier to have a sqlite database in your android app.
+Creating tables, querying and joining, and even migrations are easy to write.
 keywords: [android development, android ormlite, android database sqlite, greendao, android sqlite tutorial, notes app]
 ---